Russian firms face huge insurance costs as foreign providers flee

-Russian President Vladimir Putin came under heavy criticism at a G20 summit last weekend, where Western leaders accused him of continuing to destabilize Ukraine in violation of a September peace agreement.
+Russian President Vladimir Putin came under heavy criticism at a G20 summit last weekend, where Western leaders accused him of continuing to destabilise Ukraine in violation of a September peace agreement.

 Existing sanctions, along with an oil price tumble, have brought Russia to the brink of recession.
 The rouble is down some 30 percent over the year and lending costs are soaring for all companies, be they on sanctions lists or not.
 That has led foreign insurers to conclude that it’s simply not worth the risk of offering their services, say industry sources.

-“There is a concern that further sanctions could be imposed (and) there is uncertainty about where they might be imposed,” said Andrew van den Born at insurance broker Willis WSH.N.
+“There is a concern that further sanctions could be imposed (and) there is uncertainty about where they might be imposed,” said Andrew van den Born at insurance broker Willis.

 “If (insurance companies) were to write credit risk for Russia - even if the companies are not sanctioned - and they were to default, they would have a difficult conversation as to why they chose to write the risk.”